Mehran Mumtaz

-Mehran Mumtaz (born 7 April 2003) is a Pakistani cricketer who plays for Peshawar Zalmi in the Pakistan Super League.
+Mehran Mumtaz (born 7 April 2003) is a Pakistani cricketer who plays for Islamabad United in the Pakistan Super League.

 Early life

 Mehran was born on 7 April 2003 in Rawalpindi, Punjab, with family roots in Azad Kashmir.
 He began playing cricket in the streets and neighborhoods of Rawalpindi before joining a local cricket club.
 He initially started as a fast bowler, citing Mohammad Amir as his inspiration.

 Mumtaz worked with his brother in the Sunday market near Rawalpindi Cricket Stadium while pursuing his passion for cricket.

 Career

 Mehran began his professional cricket career through under-16 cricket during the 2016-17 season.
 He has since represented Pakistan A cricket team as well.

 Mehran made his first-class debut on 17 November 2021, for Northern in the 2021–22 Quaid-e-Azam Trophy.

 In December 2021, Mehran was named in Pakistan's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.